JoakimSoderberg/siknas-skylt/README.md

     ```bash
     ./build-animations.sh
     ```
 3. Create thumbnails. (**Note** this will start the server and send actual traffic that is recorded and made into animated Gifs.
-So don't touch the webapp during this):
+So don't touch the webapp during this.
+Details [`src/thumbgen/README.md`](src/thumbgen)):
     ```bash
     ./make-thumbnails.sh
     ```